-The Issuer has been established for the purpose of qualifying as a "mutual fund trust" pursuant to the Tax Act and to establish and carry on activities in order to produce income for the exclusive benefit of the Trust Unitholders and to distribute the Property of the Issuer upon termination of those activities by the Issuer.
-The objective of the Issuer is to invest indirectly in the business of the Partnership through its acquisition of Class A LP Units.
-All or substantially all of the net proceeds of this Offering will be invested in the Partnership through the purchase of Class A LP Units.
+The Trust is a "mutual fund trust" for the purposes of the Tax Act and has been established to carry on activities in order to produce income for the exclusive benefit of the Trust Unitholders.
+The objective of the Trust is to invest indirectly in the properties and other investments held by the Partnership from time to time through its acquisition of Class A LP Units, Class F LP Units and Class I LP Units.
+All or substantially all of the net proceeds of the Offering will be invested in the Partnership through the purchase of Class A LP Units, Class F LP Units and Class I LP Units in equal proportion to the number of Class A Trust Units, Class F Trust Units and Class I Trust Units issued in connection with the Offering.

 Distributions will be determined by the Trustees in their sole discretion.
 Pursuant to the Declaration of Trust, the Trustees have full discretion respecting the timing and amounts of distributions, including the adoption, amendment or revocation of any distribution policy.
-It is the Issuer's current intention to make distributions to Trust Unitholders at least equal to the amount of net income and Net Realized Capital Gains of the Issuer as is necessary to ensure that the Issuer will not be liable for ordinary income taxes on such income.
+It is the Trust's current intention to make distributions to Trust Unitholders at least equal to the amount of Trust Income and Net Realized Capital Gains of the Trust as is necessary to ensure that the Trust will not be liable for non-refundable income taxes on such income under Part I of the Tax Act.

-The Partnership's Business
+The Partnership